Vyral/base-template/_posts/2020-02-03-the-411-on-473-tulsas-awesome-new-bar.md

 Follow 473 on Instagram (@four.seven.three) and Facebook (@bar473), or visit their website: [www.bar473.com](http://www.bar473.com){: target="_blank"}.

-If you have any questions about the wonderful ways in which Tulsa is growing, or you’re interested in buying or selling soon, give me a call.
-I’d love to talk with you.
+If you have any questions about the wonderful ways in which Tulsa is growing, or you’re interested in buying or selling soon, give us a call.
+We’d love to talk with you.